 To provide policies on fraud, waste, and abuse regarding university resources and to establish reporting requirements for illegal, improper, wasteful, or fraudulent activity regarding university resources.

-- UWA Audit and Consulting Services has primary responsibility for investigations of suspected fraud, waste, and abuse by employees.
+The Office of Audit and Compliance has primary responsibility for investigations of suspected fraud, waste, and abuse by employees.
 Campus police departments will assist as needed in conducting investigations.
 If warranted, the internal auditor will issue a written report.
 The report will be sent to appropriate university officials for administrative action, with copies to the audit committee of the Board of Trustees, chief financial officer, general counsel, campus human resources officer, and state comptroller.
 When appropriate, reports involving losses are also sent to the Risk Management section of the Treasurer's Office.

 - University employees are responsible for ensuring that resources entrusted to them by the university are used ethically, prudently, and for their designated purpose.
 Employees with managerial or supervisory duties are responsible for creating an environment that encourages integrity and deters dishonest behavior.
 University employees, contractors or vendors, and others who use university resources or information are responsible for reporting fraud, waste, or abuse regarding university resources, whether by members of the university community or outside parties.
 (See Reporting Procedures for losses of university resources.)
 When circumstances warrant, employees who fail to report fraud, waste, or abuse are subject to disciplinary action.
 Employees who knowingly make false accusations are subject to disciplinary action.